Membership

 1

-Once you have done so and received a government 468 treaty number, you can then apply for Band Membership within FMFN468.
+To qualify as a band member, you must be a registered Indian with Indigenous Services Canada.
+Once you have registered and received a government 468 treaty number, you can then apply for Band Membership within FMFN468.

 2

-Submit a membership application and a long form birth certificate to the Membership Clerk/IRA.
-A Marriage Certificate and/or Change of Name Certificate may be required to process the application.
+Submit a membership application and a long-form birth certificate to the Membership Clerk/IRA.
+A marriage certificate and/or a change of name certificate may be required to process the application.

 3

-The acceptance of the application is contingent on conditions and such as;
+The acceptance of the application is contingent on conditions outlined in Section 3 of the FMFN468 Membership Code, such as:

 3.4 An Indian Person born of parents, both of whom are Members, is eligible to apply for membership.
 Upon submitting satisfactory proof to the First Nation that both parents are Members, this Person shall automatically have their name entered on the Membership List.